Letter of Intent

 Formal Due Diligence

-Signing a letter of intent is the typical instrument governing the formal due diligence process.
-The formal due diligence phase is when the buyer asks for and receives any and all available financials and company information.
-Without signing an LOI (or of course a purchase agreement), formal due diligence can not and should not occur.
-The letter of intent itself should spell out the commencement date of due diligence, and what sort of information the buyer will require during the formal due diligence process.
-It should also give a timeline as to when due diligence will be completed.
+The letter of intent is the typical instrument governing the formal due diligence process.
+The formal due diligence phase is when the buyer asks for and receives any and all available financials and company information about the business.
+Without signing an LOI (or a purchase agreement), formal due diligence can not and should not occur.
+The letter of intent itself should spell out the commencement date of formal due diligence, and what information the buyer will require during the formal due diligence process.
+It should also give a timeline as to when due diligence will be completed, and lay out the contingencies to close.
+In practical terms, a seller will not (and should not) engage in the formal due diligence process absent an agreed upon letter of intent or an agreed upon purchase agreement.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today with questions about valuing your business and how to steer the sale of your business to a successful conclusion.